-^{9.} In particular, see the case of the conservative revolutions that took place in America and the United Kingdom, notably analyzed in ibid., chaps.
+^{9.} In particular, see the case of the conservative revolutions that took place in America and the United Kingdom, notably analyzed in Capital, chaps.
 2 and 14.

-the dynamics of inequality and warrant further study in terms of both their intellectual and political genesis and how they were established in practice.
-I particularly insisted upon the role of educational institutions and the way in which they can sometimes reduce or, on the contrary, amplify inequalities,10 as well as on the role of fiscal institutions, particularly the difficult and fragile emergence of the progressive tax on income, inheritance, and wealth.11 A large number of other public and socio-political institutions also play an important role.
-These include: the development of the social state in the broad sense12; monetary regimes, central banks, and inflation; labor legislation, the minimum wage, and collective bargaining; nationalization, expropriation, and privatization; slavery and forced labor; corporate governance and the rights of salaried workers; the regulation of rent and other forms of control over prices and usurious interest rates; financial deregulation and the flow of capital; commercial and migratory policies; and so on.
+This intereaction between beliefs systems and inequality regimes results in a wide variety of political and institutional forms that are often only briefly touched upon within the framework of my book but which play a fundamental role in the dynamics of inequality and warrant further study in terms of both their intellectual and political genesis and how they were established in practice.
+I particularly insisted upon the role of educational institutions and the way in which they can sometimes reduce or, on the contrary, amplify inequalities, 10 as well as on the role of fiscal institutions, particularly the difficult and fragile emergence of the progressive tax on income. inheritance, and wealth.
+11 A large number of other public and socio-political institutions also play an important role.
+These include: the development of the social state in the broad sense 12; monetary regimes, central banks, and inflation; labor legislation, the minimum wage, and collective bargaining; nationalization, expropriation, and privatization; slavery and forced labor; corporate governance and the rights of salaried workers; the regulation of rent and other forms of control over prices and usurious interest rates; financial deregulation and the flow of capital; commercial and migratory policies; inheritance regulations and property regimes; demographic and familial policies; and so on.
 I will return to some of these aspects later on.